-An easy 6-mile (10 km) journey by car, bus or bike from downtown, you’ll find this charming east Portland neighborhood.
-Follow our guide to eat and explore the best that Montavilla has to offer.
+An easy 6-mile (10 km) journey by car, bus or bike from downtown, you’ll find this charming east Portland neighborhood (named one of the country’s top 10 neighborhoods in 2017 by Lonely Planet).
+Follow our guide to the best things to do, eat and explore in Montavilla.

-Start your day with a mug of Stumptown Coffee and a freshly frosted cupcake at this family-friendly café.
+Start your day with a mug of Stumptown Coffee and a freshly frosted cupcake at the Hungry Heart Bakery, this family-friendly coffee shop.
 An ever-rotating menu of mini cupcakes includes seasonal flavors, like late summer peach, pink champagne, wintery horchata and butternut sage.

 Striving to make a uniquely Portland fashion statement?
 Look no further than Union Rose, a women’s boutique stocked exclusively with locally made wares.
 The shop carries clothing, jewelry, body products and home goods crafted by more than 60 independent artists and designers.

 If your kiddos have aged out of teething rings, stop by Beanstalk to pick up a new toy or dress-up item.
 This family-owned business offers cute consignment clothing, pre-loved books and games, and top-notch trikes, diaper bags and strollers.